 Nestled in America’s heartland lies a bakery that believes every moment in life should be enjoyed with something delicious.
-It’s a philosophy that Beatrice Bakery Co.® holds close to heart, and it’s why they bake up the freshest, sweetest, most flavorful dessert cakes the country has ever known.
+It is a philosophy that Beatrice Bakery Co.® holds close to its heart, and it is why they bake up the freshest, sweetest, most flavorful dessert cakes the country has ever known.

 The secret to Grandma’s Fruitcake dates to 1917.
 The Lantz Brothers, two German immigrants who operated a bakery in St. Louis, MO, were looking for a way to keep their bakers busy during the slow summer months.
 While rummaging through a trunk in the attic, they found a recipe their father carefully tucked away.
 It was for their grandmother’s favorite fruitcake!
 Her secret – use the freshest ingredients!
-A combination of ripe fancy cherries, fresh succulent pineapples, golden raisins, crunchy almonds, walnuts, seedling pecans and just the right amount of bourbon, rum and brandy!
-Then, it’s the slow bake using a secret process, plus the cakes mellowed to perfection, that made their Grandma’s recipe special.
+A combination of ripe fancy cherries, fresh succulent pineapples, golden raisins, crunchy almonds, walnuts, seedling pecans, and just the right amount of bourbon, rum, and brandy!
+Then, it is the slow bake using a secret process, plus the cakes mellowed to perfection, that made their Grandma’s recipe special.

 In the late 1950s, the Lantz brothers searched for a bakery that could continue the tradition of baking their world’s finest fruitcakes!
 They soon found it in Wilke Baking Company of Beatrice, NE!
 Carl Wilke, the owner of Wilke Baking Company, had in 1924 completed the building of a new sophisticated bakery at 201 South 5th Street, which offered a variety of wheat and rye bread, buns, sweet rolls, and doughnuts.